surma/surma.dev/content/things/omt-for-three-xr.md

 > **Note:** More experienced WebGL developers will feel the urge to point out that the example code does not make use of instanced rendering.
 That is correct and I’ll switch to instanced rendering later in the blog post.

 This is the same problem I talked about in my [previous blog post on workers][when workers]: **The performance metrics of the device you run are not under your control and the amount of time your code takes to run is unpredictable.** This is a concern on the web as I have explained in that blog post, but it becomes a detrimental problem for virtual reality.
-An unsteady frame rate can cause nause for the user and will _render_ the app unusable.
-It is _vital_ to avoid dropping frames at all costs.
+An unsteady frame rate can cause nausea for the user and will render the app unusable.
+It is vital to avoid dropping frames at all costs.
 How do we do that?

 ## Adding a worker

 To nobody’s surprise, this is all just an excuse to talk some more about workers and off-main-thread architecture.
 As I proclaimed in [my Chrome Dev Summit 2019 talk][cds19 talk], the mantra is “the UI thread is for UI work only”.
 The UI thread will run Three.JS to render the game using WebGL and will use WebXR to get the parameters of the VR headset and the controllers.
 What should _not_ run on the UI thread are the physics calculations that make the balls bounce off the wall and off each other.

 The physics engine is tailored to this specific app.
 It is effectively hard-coded to handle a number of balls of the same size in a fixed size room.
 The implementation is as straight forward as it is unoptimized.
 We keep all the balls’ positions and velocities in an array.
 Each ball’s velocity is changed according to gravity, each ball’s position is changed according to its velocity.
-We check all pairings of balls if they intersect, and if they do the balls are separated and their velocity is changed as if they bounced off of each other.
+We check all pairings of balls if they intersect (can you say <span style="--ratio: 2.19; --image: url(emitChunk(/things/omt-for-three-xr/bigo.png))" class="textimage"></span>?), and if they do, the balls are separated and their velocity is changed as if they bounced off of each other.

-Moving this code to a worker is easily doable as it is purely computational and doesn’t make use of any APIs.
-Since we don’t have a `requestAnimationFrame()` in a worker, we will have to make it work with good old `setTimeout()`.
+Moving this code to a worker is doable as it is purely computational and doesn’t rely on any main thread APIs.
+Since we don’t have a `requestAnimationFrame()` in a worker, we will have to make due with good old `setTimeout()`.
 We’ll run the physics simulation at 90 ticks per second to make sure we can deliver a fresh frame to the majority of VR devices.

-> **Note:** `requestAnimationFrame` has been made available in Workers in Chrome, but even if all browsers had that, it would run at the framerate of the web renderer, not necessarily of the VR headset itself.
-This is something I’d love to see added to the WebXR API.
+> **Note:** `requestAnimationFrame` has been made available in Workers in Chrome, but that’s the only browser that implemented this.
+But even if all browsers had that, it would run at the framerate of the web renderer, not necessarily of the VR headset itself.
+HMD-coupled rAF for workers is something I’d love to see specified in the WebXR API.

 The next question is how we inform the UI thread of the new positions of the ball.
-We could take the naïve approach and just send a JavaScript array containing the positions for all balls for every frame.
+We could take the naïve approach and just send a JavaScript array containing the positions for all balls on every frame.
 A quick estimation based on [the rule of thumb][is postmessage slow] reveals: Structured cloning an array of that size would put us at risk of blowing our frame budget at 60fps (let alone 72fps or even 90fps).
 And that’s just cloning time without any rendering.
 For a hot-path like this, structured cloning big objects is not going to cut it.

 ### ArrayBuffer

 [`ArrayBuffer`][arraybuffer] are a continuous chunk of memory.
 Just a bunch of bits.
 Using [`ArrayBuffer` views][typedarray] you can interpret that chunk of memory in different ways.
 Using `Int8Array` you can interpret it as a sequence of 8-bit signed integers, using `Float32Array` you can interpret it as a sequence of 32-bit IEEE754 floats.
 Because `ArrayBuffer`s map to a continuous chunk of memory, they are extremely fast to clone.

-> **Note:** I can already hear some people shout at me for not transferring the `ArrayBuffer`.
+> **Note:** Did you think I was going to talk about _transferring_ `ArrayBuffer`?
+I can’t blame you, so did I!
 In my very first implementation I actually did transfer the `ArrayBuffer`s and built a memory pool so I can reuse memory buffers.
 However, I realized that before sending the buffer over to the main thread I had to create a copy as I needed the positions to _remain_ in the worker for the next tick of the physics calculation.
-I tried letting the structured cloning algorithm take care of the copying rather than doing it myself and discovered that it performed just as well which allowed me to get rid of the memory pool.
+I tried letting the structured cloning algorithm take care of the copying rather than doing it myself and discovered that it performed just as well which allowed me to get rid of the code for the memory pool and made the overall code simpler to read.

-With this out of the way, we can create 2 `Float32Array`s in our worker, one for the balls’ positions and one for the velocities.
+With this out of the way, we can create two `Float32Array`s in our worker, one for the balls’ positions and one for the velocities.

 ### Pull model